rns294/rns294.github.io/_pages/cv.md

   * Lead team of civilian, military, and contractor support staff to deliver future launch solutions and offer flexible/tailorable launch support services.
   * Identify, research, develop, and transition advanced launch and on-orbit capabilities via FAR and non-FAR based acquisitions.
   * Facilitate and coordinate internal and external strategic outreach with industry and government partners.
-  * Execute non-NSSL missions through partnerships and procurement of small launch vehicles.
+  * Execute non-NSSL missions through partnerships and procurement of small launch vehicles and rideshares.

 * Mechanical Engineer, U.S. Naval Research Laboratory, 2016-2023
   * Supervisor: Dr. Kirubel Teferra
-  * Naval Research Laboratory Edison Memorial Graduate Training Program Recipient
   * Surrogate modeling based on multi-fidelity physics-based simulations and experiments for metal additive manufacturing.
   * Microstructure modeling of features induced by powder additive manufacturing.
   * Development of strategies to prevent and protect from injuries due to blast events.